 Penalties for shoplifting depend on the value of the merchandise stolen and whether a person has prior shoplifting convictions.
 Separate penalties apply for possession or use of theft detection shielding devices or removers.

-Merchandise value of less than $1,000.
-A first or second offense for shoplifting merchandise valued at less than $1,000 carries misdemeanor penalties of by up to six months in jail and a $1,000 fine.
-A third or subsequent offense involving merchandise valued between $500 and $1,000 carries a three-year felony sentence.
+Total merchandise value of less than $1,000.
+A first offense for shoplifting merchandise valued at less than $1,000 carries misdemeanor penalties of up to six months in jail and a $1,000 fine.
+A second or subsequent offense carries up to 6 months' incarceration and a $2,500 fine.
+A person who commits a third or subsequent offense involving merchandise valued between $500 and $1,000 faces a three-year felony sentence and a $3,000 fine.

-Merchandise value of $1,000 or more.
-For shoplifting involving merchandise valued at $1,000 or more, the penalty mirrors those described above for grand larceny—ranging from a five- to 20-year prison sentence—based on value.
+Total merchandise value of $1,000 or more.
+For shoplifting involving merchandise valued at $1,000 or more, the penalty mirrors those described above for grand larceny—ranging from a 5- to 20-year prison sentence—based on value.

 Acts involving theft detection devices.
 Anyone who makes, transfers, uses, or possesses a tool used to remove or disable a theft detection device commits a misdemeanor with a minimum sentence of 30 days' jail time and a $250 fine and a maximum sentence of one year in jail and a $1,000 fine.
 Removal of a device also carries a misdemeanor penalty of up to 60 days' jail time and a fine of $100 to $500.